sohailshams/explore-copenhagen/README.md

 ### Interesting Bugs

 During testing I found an interesting bug.
-Actually I have a hover function on attraction list and I disabled it for small screens less than 768px.
+Actually I have a hover function on attraction list which I disabled for small screens less than 768px.
 The bug was when I was selecting small screen from large screen this hover was not disabling until, I refresh the page or I select any location from the dropdown button.
 It happened to be the same when I was moving from small screen size to bigger than 768px, hover function was not activating until, I refresh the page or I select any location from